rai-dorzback/Flow-State-Kanban/README.md

 Priorities:
 - Add edit/delete buttons to tasks
+- Add delete buttons to boards

 Near-future considerations:
 - The endpoints are getting very long and filled with ids.
 I'd like to find a way to hide this from the user.
 - When user has "picked up" a card to drop in a column, either change color of the column or have sort of bordered spaces they can snap to outlined.
 - Make it so that the user can add the task to any column, not just "To Do" and so that they can customize the columns.
+- Combine React DnD with framer motion so drag and drop animation is super smooth

 **Dec 18, 2024**